practo/k8s-worker-pod-autoscaler/UPGRADE.md

 There is no backward breaking change from `v1.0` to `v1.1`.

 ### Recommended Actions
-Update the WorkerPodAutoScaler CRD to give WPA access to fetch Replicaset.
+Update the WorkerPodAutoScaler Clusterrole to give WPA access to fetch Replicaset and also the CRD.
 ```
+kubectl apply -f ./artifacts/clusterrole.yaml
 kubectl apply -f ./artifacts/crd.yaml
 ```